 An S Corporation offers several tax and non-tax benefits, including:

-- Flexibility in the distribution of profits: S Corporations have the flexibility to distribute profits in any manner they choose, as long as the distribution is proportional to the ownership interests of the shareholders.
+S Corporations can distribute profits in any manner they choose, as long as the distribution is proportional to the shareholders’ ownership interests.

 Disadvantages of S Corporation Election

 An S Corporation has some tax advantages, but it also has drawbacks.
 Some of the disadvantages include:

 S Corporation elections and taxation can be more complex than traditional C Corporations due to the requirement to follow specific rules and regulations related to Subchapter S of the Internal Revenue Code (IRC).